neetcode-study-group/SmartLetter/README.md

 ## Support

-If you happen to have any issues or have suggestions for improvements, please submit a problem on our GitHub repository or contact us directly at support@smartletter.io.
+If you happen to have any issues or have suggestions for improvements, please submit a problem on our GitHub repository or contact us directly at [Email]

 ## License